kykurniawan/kykurniawan/README.md

-# Hi there 👋

-I enjoy learning about technology and web development.
-I am familiar with JavaScript, PHP, and Go.
-Do you want to talk and learn with me?
-Please feel free to email me at mail@rizkykurniawan.id.
+👋 Hi there, I'm Rizky Kurniawan!

+💻 I'm a backend developer with a passion for technology and web development.
+I have expertise in JavaScript, TypeScript, PHP, and I'm currently diving deep into Golang and Java.

+🌱 I'm always eager to learn and collaborate with others in the programming world.
+Whether you want to discuss a coding challenge, explore new technologies, or simply have a programming-related question, please don't hesitate to email me at contact.rizkykurniawan@gmail.com.

+💼 For business inquiries, job opportunities, or any other professional matters, you can reach me at workspace.rizkykurniawan@gmail.com.
+Let's connect and explore potential collaborations!

+📫 Feel free to drop me a message, and let's code and grow together! ⌨️

 Thank you